Beat burnout: How to create a stress-free home working environment

 Plants mean productivity

 Everyone loves placing a succulent or two around the home, but scientific research has shown that plants aren’t just nice to look at.
 Other than improving the air quality, it has been found that interacting with well-maintained plants in the home reduces stress and anxiety.
 Artificial plants unfortunately won’t cut it as it’s more about the feel, smell and even the soil which has microbes that work as natural antidepressants.

 Studies have also found that house plants can even enhance your creativity and problem-solving skills.
-So, although getting up and going outside has more benefits, it's good to have a few plants hanging around to keep you're stress levels down and productivity up.
+So, although getting up and going outside has more benefits, it’s good to have a few plants hanging around to keep your stress levels down and productivity up.